behu-kea/ITA24-1-sem/webteknologi/17-lets-build-a-generative-ai-tool.md

-OpenAI can also generate images through the API [here](https://platform.openai.com/docs/api-reference/images/object) or from audio to text or text to audio [here](https://platform.openai.com/docs/api-reference/audio)
+There are lots of different endpoints within the OpenAI API.
+We will be using the [Chat endpoint](https://platform.openai.com/docs/api-reference/chat) that is also powering ChatGPT.
+OpenAI can also generate images through the API [here](https://platform.openai.com/docs/api-reference/images/object) or from audio to text or text to audio [here](https://platform.openai.com/docs/api-reference/audio).
 The possibilities are truly endless 🤯